nocpiun/ferrum/README.md

 ## Plugin

 There is a plugin folder `/src/plugins`.
-Under the folder, there are many plugins (although it's only one now) which are viewers for different kinds of file formats (e.g. *.mp4 *.avi).
+Under the folder, there are plugins (although it's only one now) which are viewers for different kinds of file formats (e.g. *.mp4 *.avi).

 It's necessary to explain that the plugins are only used as viewers now.
 I might add more feature to it in the future.

 Viewer is a page that is shown when the user opens a file.
-The viewer's page will be shown when the user opens the file format(s) the option of the viewer has specified.
-For example, a video viewer, its page will be shown when the user click a `.mp4` file.
+The viewer's page will be shown when the user opens the file format(s) the viewer's option has specified.
+For example, a video viewer, its page will be shown when the user open a `.mp4` file.

 To write a plugin, you need to create a new `tsx` file first.
 The name of the file had better end with `Plugin`.